system76/docs/_articles/battery.md

 sudo ifconfig enp4s0f2 down
 ```

-Then, if Ethernet needs used, this command can be run to enable it for the session:
+Then, if Ethernet needs to be used, this command can be run to enable it for the session:

 ```
 sudo ifconfig enp4s0f2 up